 Since the late 1960s, feminists have very successfully waged war against the traditional family, in which husbands are the principal breadwinners and wives are primarily homemakers.
 This war’s immediate purpose has been to undermine the homemaker’s position within both her family and society in order to drive her into the work force.
 Its long-term goal is to create a society in which women behave as much like men as possible, devoting as much time and energy to the pursuit of a career as men do, so that women will eventually hold equal political and economic power with men.

-F. Carolyn Graglia, Domestic Tranquility
+-F. Carolyn Graglia, Domestic Tranquility

 In the 1990s, 30 years after the launch of second wave feminism, books critical of feminism such as Christina Hoff Summers’ Who Stole Feminism, Danielle Crittenden’s What Our Mother’s Didn’t Tell Us, and F. Carolyn Graglia’s Domestic Tranquility were published.
 One of the latest books in this small and necessary area of social commentary is The Flipside of Feminism by Suzanne Venker and Phyllis Schlafly, published in 2011.
 While some of these critiques merely criticize what are perceived as feminism’s excesses, The Flipside, along with Graglia’s book, posit that feminism has not helped women at all, and has had negative influences on the family and society.
 These critiques, however, refer to feminism beginning in the 1960s—known as second wave feminism—without any or little thought to what came before.
 The Flipside goes as far as claiming feminism began in the 1960s and whatever came before, for example, the woman suffrage movement, has nothing in common with it.

-Nearly all critiques of feminism make a distinction between first wave feminism, which is associated with the woman suffrage movement of the 19th and early 20th centuries, and second wave feminism, which is associated with Betty Friedan’s 1963 book The Feminine Mystique and which took so-called “women’s rights” to a whole new level—legalized abortion on demand, easy access to birth control, and government-subsidized daycare were three primary demands of the second wave.
+Nearly all critiques of feminism make a distinction between first wave feminism, which is associated with the woman suffrage movement of the 19th and early 20th centuries, and second wave feminism, which is associated with Betty Friedan’s 1963 book The Feminine Mystique and which took so-called “women’s rights” to a new level; legalized abortion on demand, easy access to birth control, and government-subsidized daycare were three primary demands of the second wave.

 These critiques, which analyze the flaws of feminism and discuss the negative effects feminism has had on women, men, families and society, often suggest that feminism took a wrong turn in the 1960s away from what was essentially a reform movement rather than a protest against male domination with social revolution as the goal.
 However, the idea that first wave feminism was a benign movement that had nothing to do with later stages of the feminist movement is false.
 There are clear ideological bloodlines between first wave and second wave feminism, and some of the rhetoric is indistinguishable.
-The ideology that “empowers” and “liberates” women through birth control, legalized abortion, publicly-funded daycare, and no-fault divorce—what conservative, traditionally-minded women abhor about feminism—was the ideology of the feminist movement from its earliest days.
+The ideology that “empowers” and “liberates” women through birth control, legalized abortion, publicly-funded daycare, and no-fault divorce—what traditionally-minded conservative women abhor about feminism—was the ideology of the feminist movement from its earliest days.

 One of the problems with looking back at the stirrings of feminism in the 19th and early 20th centuries is that feminist scholars themselves don’t agree on when feminism began or which of women’s actions throughout history belong to feminism.
 Some, like feminist historian Nancy Cott, don’t apply the term feminism and feminist retrospectively, and so, feminism begins when the idea of feminism and the use of the word began—when women actually thought of themselves as feminists.
 In the United States this was in the 1910s.
 Most historians, however, use the term loosely and, for example, call the 15th century writer Christine de Pizan an early feminist.
 Nancy Cott, in her book The Grounding of Modern Feminism, makes a distinction between the woman movement and feminism: